galaxytwenty/BreakWarn/README.md

 ### TODO-LIST
 - [x] Add englisch language
 - [x] All output messages are customizable
-- [x] Different mesages for different tooltypes
+- [x] Different messages for different tooltypes

 ### License:
 This Plugin has the [Apache License 2.0](/LICENSE)